Supporting religious pluralism and respect for freedom of religion or belief across South Asia (SAC)

-This project included identification, selection, and organization of young peace ambassadors, a capacity-building training on minority rights under the Pakistan constitution, advocacy, peer-to-peer education activities, stakeholder consultation to identify religious minorities’ issues, FM/radio programs in 4 different local languages, engaging 4 religious scholars to end hate speech during Friday sermons, development and dissemination of IEC/training materials, advocacy-meetings with media, lawyers, and local authorities, and finally, a one-day conference on religious minority rights and promotion of tolerance and peace.
+This project included identification, selection, and organization of young peace ambassadors, capacity-building training on minority rights under the Pakistan constitution, advocacy, peer-to-peer education activities, stakeholder consultation to identify religious minorities’ issues, FM/radio programs in 4 different local languages, engaging four religious scholars to end hate speech during Friday sermons, development and dissemination of IEC/training materials, advocacy-meetings with media, lawyers, and local authorities, and finally, a one-day conference on religious minority rights and promotion of tolerance and peace.
 Download the output >

 - AWAM: ‘Capacity-building minority women to amplify their voice for minority rights protection across Faisalabad and Nankana Sahib’ (2021)

 An identification and formation working group on minority rights focused on inviting the potential women human rights defenders who are already engaged in such type of work but in isolation.
 A Two-Day Training Workshop on minority rights was organized about the Basic Concept of Human Rights, the Local Context of Human Rights, Advocacy Tools and Techniques, Lobbying Tools, and connectivity with protection mechanisms.
 Four One-Day Public Forums engaged the 200 grassroots people to discuss the issues related to minorities and mobilized them to raise a collective voice for a comprehensive legal framework with strong implementation mechanisms for preventing discrimination and promoting the concept of equality of citizenship and opportunities.
 Lastly, public petitions sensitizing the authorities and political decision-makers about minority rights and highlighting the technical glitches of minority-related laws were sent to 13 departments.